Climber-Pilot: A Non-Myopic Generative Recommendation Model Towards Better Instruction-Following: Method

 We construct the SFT dataset by collecting high-quality online user interaction logs that align with specific retrieval conditions.
 These conditions encompass diverse scenarios, such as retrieving items from the "New Songs" candidates or targeting items with specific attributes (e.g., the Rock tag).
 Formally, we denote the set of these retrieval conditions as $\mathcal{C}$.
 For each target item in the SFT dataset, its corresponding condition is denoted as $c \in \mathcal{C}$.

-We formulate the task as an instruction-following problem.
+First, we formulate the task as an instruction-following problem.
 In this setup, the retrieval condition $c$ serves as an explicit instruction, guiding the model to predict the target item $i_{n+1}$ based on the user sequence $\{i_1, \dots, i_n\}$.
 Note that the task remains non-trivial due to the large cardinality of the item pool associated with each condition, effectively mitigating data leakage risks.

 Second, we repurpose TAMIP's multi-branch structure in SFT.
 In the pre-training phase, TAMIP uses a single context to predict a future trajectory ($i_{n+1}, \dots, i_{n+K}$).
 In the SFT phase, however, we shift this paradigm: we utilize multiple truncated context windows—specifically $\{i_1, \dots, i_{n-K+1}\}$ through $\{i_1, \dots, i_n\}$—as inputs for separate branches.
 Each branch, conditioned on its specific context length and $c_{n+1}$ (the retrieval condition associated with $i_{n+1}$), is trained to predict the identical target item $i_{n+1}$.
 As illustrated in Figure~\ref{fig:frame}(c), this design enables the reuse of a single instruction condition $c_{n+1}$ across all $K$ TAMIP branches, significantly improving computational efficiency during training.
+Beyond efficiency, exposing the model to truncated contexts of different lengths forces it to follow the same instruction under different amounts of history.
+This improves robustness, since the history length seen at serving time also varies.
 Meanwhile, since each branch processes contexts of varying lengths, the model retains its capacity to capture multi-horizon dependencies—preserving the myopia-alleviating benefits established during pre-training.